gt-crnch-rg/read-the-docs/docs/general/using-slurm.rst

 Options to run jobs include the following commands:
 - salloc - request resources from the Slurm scheduler and run a task when resources are ready
 - sbatch - create a batch file for later execution of one or more programs
 - srun - run parallel tasks across multiple processes.
-Called after salloc/sbatch.
+Can sometimes be called after salloc/sbatch.

 Slurm General Resources
 =======================